-The following table sets forth information regarding the beneficial ownership, as of March 1, 2013, of our Class A and Class B common stock by each entity or group we know to beneficially own more than 5% of the outstanding shares of our Class A common stock or our Class B common stock.
+The following table sets forth information regarding the beneficial ownership, as of February 28, 2014, of our Class A and Class B common stock by each entity or group we know to beneficially own more than 5% of the outstanding shares of our Class A common stock or our Class B common stock.
 Information for certain holders is based on their latest filings with the SEC or information delivered to us.
 The number of shares beneficially owned by each entity or group is determined under SEC rules and the information is not necessarily indicative of beneficial ownership for any other purpose.
 Under SEC rules a person or entity beneficially owns any shares as to which the person or entity has or shares voting or investment power.
-In addition, an entity or group beneficially owns any shares that the entity or group has the right to acquire as of June 8, 2013 (60 days after April 9, 2013) through the exercise of any stock option or other right.
+In addition, an entity or group beneficially owns any shares that the entity or group has the right to acquire as of June 30, 2014 (60 days after April 1, 2014) through the exercise of any stock option or other right.
 Unless otherwise indicated, each entity or group listed below has sole voting and investment power with respect to the shares set forth in the following table.

-Identity of Person or Group Class A Common Stock Percent of Class A Common Stock Owned Class B Common Stock Percent of Class B Common Stock Owned Class A and Class B Common Stock Owned Office Office Omica Teekay Corporation (1) 8,476,530 11.9% 12,500,000 100.0% 25.1% T. Rowe Price Associates, Inc., T. Rowe Price Small-Cap Values Fund, Inc., as a group (2) 6,684,250 9.4% - 0.0% 8.0%
+Identity of Person or Group Class A Common Stock Percent of Class A Common Stock Owned Class B Common Stock Percent of Class B Common Stock Owned Percent of Total Class A and Class B Common Stock Owned Teekay Corporation (1) 8,476,530 11.9% 12,500,000 100.0% 25.1% T. Rowe Price Associates, Inc., T. Rowe Price Small-Cap Values Fund, Inc., as a group (2) 7,904,870 11.1% - 0.0% 9.5%